15001 Paramount Blvd., (562) 220-2002

 Getting to Know You

-The City is divided into four BEAT areas.
-Each BEAT is assigned a dedicated group of deputies to operate within that territory.
+The City is divided into four BEAT (areas).
 Each BEAT also has a lead deputy that serves as the main contact for that BEAT.
 Being assigned to a specific part of town, the officers get to know the neighborhood up close.
 At the same time, residents and business owners develop relationships with their deputies.
-Our Public Safety Department credits this kind of community-based policing with helping to reduce violent crime in Paramount 50% since 1995.
+Our Public Safety Department credits this kind of community-based policing with helping to reduce violent crime in Paramount 45% from 1995 to 2016.
+If you have any questions about the BEAT system, contact our Public Safety Department at (562) 220-2002.

 If you have any questions about the BEAT system, contact our Community Liaison Officer Anthony Martinez at (562) 220-2002.